ON THIS PAGE: You will learn about the different types of treatments doctors use for people with mesothelioma. Use the menu to see other pages.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
 After this testing is done, you and your doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above such as surgery, systemic therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as surgery, systemic therapy using medication, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.